brennane/docintelapp-k8-dev-deploy/README.md

    database and extension and the docintel solr configs applied (note)
 - `5-docintelapp_prepare.sh` docintell app-configs need a few passwords and other settings and this is building the config-map for docintel
-- `6-docintelapp_deploy.sh` will deploy the docintell applications and set a dummy admin and dummy password (see script)
+- `6-docintelapp_deploy.sh` will deploy the docintell applications
+- `7-docintelapp_config.sh` set an admin account.

 (note) solr is not happy in this configuration, and `static/DOCINTEL_DOCKER_TAG` may need to be updated at this point.